 My blog has short articles of potential interest to young (and not-so-young) surgeons.

 I currently spend most of my time writing, and have enrolled in a graduate program in Narrative Medicine/Creative Writing.
-You can read some of my recent short stories here:
+You can read some of my recent pieces here:

 This story conveys the excitement and elation of being a third year medical student at Bellevue Hospital in the 1970's.
 It was experiences such as the one described here that convinced me to become a surgeon, a decision I have never regretted.
 This story was published in Intima, A Journal of Narrative Medicine.
 For more about "Narrative Medicine," see my blog.